Morning Headache? It Could Be Sleep Apnea

-Do you wake up with a throbbing headache every morning?
-If so, it could be due to obstructive sleep apnea.
+Do you wake up with a severe headache every morning?
+If so, you might be experiencing chronic morning headaches, which could be due to a sleep disorder such as obstructive sleep apnea.
 Around 1 in 13 people experience this type of headache caused by a sleep-related breathing disorder.
 Let’s look at what causes a sleep apnea headache and how to wake up feeling like yourself again.

 According to the JAMA Internal Medicine, “Awakening headaches are associated with OSA.
 These headaches are of brief duration and their occurrence and severity increase with increasing OSA severity.
 Treatment of OSA with continuous positive airway pressure or uvulopalatopharyngoplasty can reduce these headaches.”
 In addition, their research shows that: